-- 1.10 This Pre-submission version of the Steeple Claydon Neighbourhood Plan is the first formal opportunity for the Parish Council to consult with the community and stakeholders on the proposed vision, objectives and policies.
-We have reviewed national and local planning policies and how they may affect this area.
-Furthermore, we have engaged with the local community and sought their views and opinions on local planning issues that the Neighbourhood Plan might help to address. - 1.11 The contents of this Plan are therefore presented to obtain the views of the local community and other organisations on its proposed vision, objectives and land-use policies.
-The final version of the Plan will take into account all the representations received on this version. - 1.12 The SCNP has been prepared in accordance with the EU Directive 2001/42 on Strategic Environmental Assessment (SEA) to ensure that its policies avoid having any significant environmental effects.
+- 1.10 This formal submission version of the Plan has been developed following a formal consultation process involving the village residents, statutory consultees and other stakeholders.
+The Pre-submission version of the Steeple Claydon Neighbourhood Plan was published in early February and provided the first formal opportunity for the Parish Council to consult with the community and stakeholders on the proposed vision, objectives and policies.
+Following formal close of the consultation process the Neighbourhood Plan team has reviewed the comments and revised the Plan to its current version. - 1.11 The SCNP has been prepared in accordance with the EU Directive 2001/42 on Strategic Environmental Assessment (SEA) to ensure that its policies avoid having any significant environmental effects.
 In doing so, the SCNP has also sought to ensure that its policies contribute to achieving sustainable development, as required by Regulation 15 of the 2012 Regulations and by Section 4B(6) and 4B(8) of the 1990 Act.
-We have tested the policies and objectives in the Plan using an SEA to determine that they will contribute towards the sustainable development of Steeple Claydon. - 1.13 A Draft SEA report has been prepared as a separate document to assess the objectives and policies of the SCNP.
+We have tested the policies and objectives in the Plan using an SEA to determine that they will contribute towards the sustainable development of Steeple Claydon. - 1.12 A Strategic Environmental Assessment report has been prepared as a separate document to assess the objectives and policies of the SCNP.
 This report also sets out the necessary information for AVDC to validate the judgement in the SCNP that the policies will not have any significant effects on a European site, under the Conservation of Habitats and Species Regulations 2010 (as amended by Schedule 2 of the 2012 Regulations).